Danesh Shahnazian

 Ruth Krebs - PI

 In our lab we investigate how motivational signals influence cognition and behavior, and the neural mechanisms that give rise to these modulations.
 We take a multi-dimensional approach, both in terms of methods (performance, neuroimaging, inter-individual differences) and functions (reward, emotion, effort).
-Beyond understanding the basic mechanisms, we aim to translate our research to applied contexts such as pro-environmental behavior and clinical conditions.
+Beyond understanding the basic mechanisms, we aim to translate our research to applied contexts such as pro-environmental behavior as well as clinical conditions.

 Vincent Hoofs